-How horror movie sound effects are made.
+How to add horror movie sound effects and suspense to your film.

 Go for gasps and shocks with the scariest horror movie sound effects.

 Sound design holds the power to make or break a horror movie.
 Scary sounds and music build tension, support jump scares, and create a general sense of dread or unrest — all the best parts of a horror film.

 Learn how to make viewers leap out of their seats with different types of horror movie sound effects, and get tips on using sound design effectively.

 Horror filmmakers and editors use a few classic techniques to get the scary feeling just right:

 - Minor keys: Switch a composition or sound bite from a major key to a minor one to yield a dark, dreadful sound.